 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 Making money online doesn’t have to be complicated.
 While you’re certainly free to take up a side hustle, why not find a quick and easy way to make a few extra dollars in your downtime?

-Online surveys are a great way to make money.
+Online surveys are a great way to make money in your spare time.
 The best thing is that you can do them from your couch while watching Netflix.
-Signing up is a cinch and there are plenty of services to choose from.
+Signing up is a cinch, and there are plenty of platforms to choose from.

 Today, we are looking into LifePoints, an online survey company that promises to pay you cold, hard cash in exchange for your answers to their questions.
 Sounds simple, right?
 But are they legit?
 Do they follow through on their promises?
 And is the platform as easy to use as they say it is?

 Bottom Line: LifePoints is an online survey site where you can earn points for answering questions largely related to your consumer habits.
 The minimum cash-out threshold to redeem your points is $5.
 Lifepoints offers 10 points when you sign up.

 LifePoints is similar to other online survey sites, such as Survey Junkie or Branded Surveys.
 You earn points by participating in surveys, mini-polls, product testing, and behavior tracking largely related to your consumer habits.
 For example, you may be asked about your travel habits, the sorts of products you buy, and which services you’ve signed up for.